phpmyadmin/phpmyadmin/doc/config.rst

 .. config:option:: $cfg['URLQueryEncryption']

     :type: boolean
-    :default: true
+    :default: false

     .. versionadded:: 4.9.8

     Define whether phpMyAdmin will encrypt sensitive data (like database name and table name) from the URL query string.
-Default is to encrypt the URL query string.
+Default is to not encrypt the URL query string.

 .. config:option:: $cfg['URLQueryEncryptionSecretKey']